-Action Complete Conduct a democra according to a f University menoraty Conduct a damage assessment of University property.
+Action Complete Conduct a damage assessment of University property.
 Take pictures of any damages to University property and inform Facilities Management.
 Maintain accurate records for the incident.
 Provide mental health services/information for victims and witnesses.
-Remove debris upon conclusion of the crash investigation and when given the "all- clear" by investigators.
+Remove debris upon conclusion of the crash investigation and when given the "all-clear" by investigators.
 To ensure continuous improvement in this Annex and in the EMP, the plans, policies, and procedures are evaluated through real world experiences and exercises.

 Action Complete

 Lessons learned from training, exercises, and incidents will be captured in an AAR, and the issues will be tracked to ensure that they are resolved and incorporated as appropriate.

-Ensure recovery actions include the following components as necessary: (refer to 1.2 Concept of Operations )
+Ensure recovery actions include the following components as necessary: (refer to 1.2 Concept of Operations)

 Physical and Structural Recovery

 Business Recovery

 Restoration of Academic-Learning Environment

 Psychological and Emotional Recovery